Questions to Ask a Financial Advisor

 What is a hybrid advisor?

-A hybrid advisor is a Registered Investment Advisor (RIA) as well as a broker; they’re also known as dually registered advisors.
-Like brokers, they are likelier than RIAs to have conflicts of interest because they can switch at any time from being a fiduciary, with a legal obligation to serve your best interests at all times, to a non-fiduciary.
+A hybrid advisor is an advisory firm or individual person who is dually registered as both an advisor and a broker; they’re also known as dually registered advisors.
+Hybrid advisors can switch at any time from being a fiduciary, with a legal obligation to serve your best interests at all times, to a non-fiduciary, eager to sell you a product.
 Before you hire a financial advisor, ask if they are a fiduciary in all of their interactions with you.